Scientific Name

 How to Grow and Care

-Escobarias are very susceptible to rot and therefore require well-drained soil without any water excess or stagnation.
-It has been observed that the plants also suffer the environmental humidity, which should preferably remain very low (30 to 50 %).
+Escobarias are susceptible to rot and require well-drained soil without excess water or stagnation.
+It has been observed that the plants also suffer from environmental humidity, which should preferably remain very low (30% to 50%).
 Avoid watering during the winter, when the plant is dormant.
 Watering Escobaria in cold environmental conditions will almost certainly lead to the death of the plant.
-In the growing season, the plants, whose growth is typically quite slow, like to perceive a significant temperature difference between night and day.
+The plants, whose growth is typically quite slow, perceive a significant temperature difference between night and day in the growing season.

-The experienced grower knows well the difficulties of survival of this genus, certainly not one of the easiest to grow.
-The seed germination rate is lower than other genera, and other propagation methods are preferable as offsets or cuttings.
+The experienced grower knows well the difficulties of survival of the members of this genus, which is certainly not one of the easiest to grow.
+The seed germination rate is lower than that of other genera, and other propagation methods, such as offsets or cuttings, are preferable.

 Learn more at How to Grow and Care for Escobaria.